The 2023 AFL finals series is here.

 As we swing well and truly out of home and away mode and into the cut-throat environment of finals footy, the matches start to become more magnified.

-We have taken a close look at each of the four finals in Week 1 to deliver a Rivalry Rating and all the history involved with the two clubs in the spotlight.
+We have taken a close look at the Preliminary Finals to deliver a Rivalry Rating and all the history involved with the two clubs in the spotlight.

-See the Brisbane v Port Adelaide rivalry rating below:
+See the Collingwood v GWS rivalry rating below:

-Brisbane hosts Port Adelaide in the Second Qualifying Final at the Gabba this Saturday night from 7:25pm AEST.
+Collingwood hosts GWS in the Preliminary Final at the MCG this Friday night from 7:50pm AEST.